Particular/docs.particular.net/samples/entity-framework-core/sample.md

 include: sql-prereq

-The database created by this sample is `NsbSamplesEfUowSql`.
+The database created by this sample is `NsbSamplesEfCoreUowSql`.

 ## Running the project